SOLO

 Seven days in the Nordic wilderness.

-The days follow a quiet rhythm
+The days follow a quiet rhythm.

 Movement during the day.
+At a steady, unforced pace.

 Fire in the evening.